digital-asset/daml/ledger/daml-on-sql/README.rst

 Scale the ledger and associated services
 ========================================

-*DAML on SQL* provides multiple configuration parameters to help tune for availability and performance.
+The command-line interface provides multiple configuration parameters to help tune for availability and performance.

 - ``--max-inbound-message-size``.
   You can use this parameter to increase (or decrease) the maximum size of a